 Tim Loveday

-Tim Loveday is a poet, writer, educator and baby academic.
-His work explores class, masculinity, online radicalisation, rurality and climate collapse.
-He won the 2022 & 2024 Dorothy Porter Poetry Awards and the 2023 Venie Holmgren Environmental Poetry Award, came runner-up in the 2024 Cloncurry Poetry Prize and was a finalist in the 2023 David Harold Tribe Poetry Prize, the 2024 Griffith Review Emerging Voices competition and the 2024 Montreal International Poetry Prize.
+Tim Loveday is a poet, writer, editor and baby academic.
+His work explores class, masculinity and online radicalisation.
+He won the 2022 & 2024 Dorothy Porter Poetry Awards, the 2025 Calanthe Prize and the 2023 Venie Holmgren Environmental Poetry Award, came runner-up in the 2024 Cloncurry Poetry Prize and was a finalist in the 2023 David Harold Tribe Poetry Prize, 2024 Best Australian Yarn, the 2024 Montreal International Poetry Prize and the 2025 Dorothy Hewett Prize.
 Tim teaches Creative Writing at Unimelb and RMIT.
-He is a current PhD candidate in Creative Writing at Unimelb.
-You can find out more at: timloveday.com.
+His work is widely published, including in Meanjin, Overland, Griffith Review, Island, Cordite, KYD, Suburban Review, Mascara, The Big Issue, Text, Meniscus and Writers Victoria, among many others.
+He is a PhD candidate at Unimelb where he is exploring literary satire on the manosphere.
+Tim is the poetry editor at Island Magazine.
+His debut collection will be published by UQP in 2027.
+More: timloveday.com.

 Articles